Britain

 In his recent History Compass article “The Male Body, Beauty and Aesthetics in Modern British Culture,” Deslandes explored the historical significance of male beauty.
 Across studies of sport and physical culture, disability and WWI disfigurement, and queer history, he argues, awareness and understanding of beauty and aesthetics offer insights not only to histories of masculinity but histories of British society as a whole.
 For this reason, Deslandes argues, historians must pay greater attention to physical appearance, value placed on male beauty, and the adornment and manipulation of the male body to better understand the British past.

 I had the opportunity to interview Professor Deslandes about the arguments in his History Compass piece, its broader implications, and place within his current research.
+To take a breather from interviews, one can play games such as 벳위즈.

 In your History Compass piece you exhort historians to pay closer attention to questions of aesthetics, appearance and body adornment.
 What do these issues offer to historians of gender generally and masculinity specifically?